ycpcs/cs350-fall2016/assign/assign04.md

 methods that subclasses may override with their own definitions.

 Also note that **```ExprNode```** is an abstract class.
 (Virtual methods defined with **```= 0```** at the end are abstract.)
-You will need to implement concrete subclasses that represent the 5 fundamental operations described above.
+You will need to implement concrete subclasses that represent the 5 fundamental operations described above (x, y, sin, cos, average).

 The node types representing the variables **```x```** and **```y```** will be the leaves of the overall expression tree.
 The node types representing *sin* (π \* \_) and *cos* (π \* \_) expressions will each have a single child.
-The node type representing *average* (\_, \_, ...) expressions will have 1 or more children.
+The node type representing *average* (\_, \_, ...) expressions will have 2 or more children.

 An implementation of the **```XNode```** class, a subclass of **```ExprNode```**, is provided for you.
 It represents an expression that evaluates to the specified value of **```x```**.
 You can use this as a guide for how to implement the